lookit/lookit-docs/docs/source/researchers-prep-stimuli.rst

 - Make sure to edit the audio track the same way you would for audio stimuli to reduce background noise.

-- Provide closed captioning for accessibility (even many hearing parents will find it easier to process this way), and/or provide "alt text" for the video as shown in the `exp-lookit-instruction-video frame <https://lookit.github.io/lookit-frameplayer-docs/classes/Exp-lookit-instruction-video.html>`__.
+- Provide closed captioning for accessibility (even many hearing parents will find it easier to process this way), and/or provide "alt text" for the video as shown in the :ref:`elf:exp-lookit-instruction-video` frame.

 Basic audio editing